 And some, though not all doorbell intercom systems take a photo or record video footage of everyone who approaches the entrance or uses the doorbell.
 Residents and property staff can review this footage as an added security precaution.

 Limitations of Doorbell Camera Intercoms

-Video intercom doorbells have introduced innovation to residential property tech.
+Doorbell cameras have introduced innovation to residential property tech.
 But they have very real limitations for commercial properties that apartment building owners and community managers should be aware of.

 The doorbell camera with a monitor combines the basic functions of a camera, a doorbell, and an intercom.
 It offers more than a doorbell alone, but the bundling of older technology is not the solution that today’s digitally savvy renters want.
 Here is what is missing:

-- No entry control for other parts of a property such as inside amenity rooms, package rooms, elevator access, parking garage, back doors and gates.
+- No entry control for other parts of a property such as inside amenity rooms, package rooms, elevator access, parking garage, back doors, and gates.

 - Video footage storage costs extra

-- Lack of large-format touch screen display
+- Lack of large-format touchscreen display

-- No interface with property management systems such as Yardi, Entrata, Real Page and others.
+- No interface with property management systems such as Yardi, Entrata, Real Page, and others.

-- Limited or lack of cloud solution features to automate access control management, to enable smartphone entry control for residents, and empower building owners and managers to work from anywhere.
+- Limited or lack of cloud solution features to automate access control management, enable smartphone entry control for residents, and empower building owners and managers to work from anywhere.

 Why the Smart Video Intercom is the Best Alternative to a Doorbell Intercom

-The cloud and connectivity of the internet of things has created the smart access control market and introduced a host of new products.
+The cloud and connectivity of the internet of things have created the smart access control market and introduced a host of new products.
 Property owners and community managers will be well-served to partner with best-in-class access solution providers—providers who offer robust and scalable systems with seamless integration capabilities.
 Here are some things to consider when looking for a trusted partner.

 Ease of Use